emaur/Final-Project2019/group-proposal.md

 ## The team
 Emma: Project Manager

-Juliana: Researcher
+Julianna: Researcher

 Kevin & Rebecca: Visual Design

 Corey: Programmer

 ## The pitch
 _What's the basic pitch for the project? e.g. What kind of thing are you making?
 Does it have a genre within that overall category?
 Who is the audience?
 What are your starting premises?_

+We are aiming to create a website filled with images of things found on the streets of South O. This site will be targetted at students at the University of Pittsburgh — who are sure to get a kick out of seeing what treasures we find.